 Our whole school approach to inappropriate behaviour will be followed consistently by all staff in accordance with the Equality Act 2010.
-We adhere to a 'Good to be Green' system (star chart in Reception).
+We use a 'Good to be Green' system across the whole school.
 When unacceptable behaviour is encountered, the following actions should be taken in this order: -

-- 1st Consequence: Verbal warning, reminder of instruction - 2nd Consequence: The child is reminded of instruction, may be moved away from the group and is given a yellow card. - 3rd Consequence: The child is given a red card and will spend time in another class or bed sent to a senior member of staff depending on the severity of the incident.
-A ParentMail will be sent to parents to inform them. - 4th Consequence: If a child receives 3 red cards the Head Teacher will arrange a meeting with the child and parents to discuss failure to comply with our school behaviour policy. - 5th Consequence: 3 red cards and the Head Teacher will arrange a meeting with the child and parents to discuss failure to comply with St.Augustine's behaviour policy. - If a child's behaviour is a cause of great concern the above steps could be bypassed.
+- 1st Consequence: Verbal warning, reminder of instruction - 2nd Consequence: The child is reminded of instruction, may be moved away from the group and is given a yellow card. - 3rd Consequence: The child is given a red card and will spend time in another class immediately to reflect on their behaviour.
+A senior member of staff may be notified depending on the severity of the incident.
+A ParentMail will be sent to parents to inform them.
+KS2 children will spend Friday lunch time discussing the 'red card' with the Head Teacher. - 4th Consequence: If a child receives 3 red cards within a term the Head Teacher will arrange for the child to be placed on a behaviour support plan.
+The Head Teacher will arrange a meeting with the child and parents to discuss failure to comply with our school behaviour policy. - If a child's behaviour is a cause of great concern the above steps could be bypassed.